-- Harvey Weinstein resigns from the board of the company that bears his name, according to multiple reports.
-According to Variety, Weinstein still owns 22% of his company's stock.
+- Weinstein resigns from the board of the company that bears his name, according to multiple reports.
+Weinstein still owns 22% of his company's stock.

-- Actor Channing Tatum says he is halting the development of a film about child sexual abuse that he had been making with Harvey Weinstein's company.
+- Actor Channing Tatum halts the development of a film about child sexual abuse that he had been making with Weinstein's company.

-- Robert Lindsay claims his Hollywood film career was halted after a run-in with Weinstein, which he says led to him losing a role in Shakespeare in Love.
+- Robert Lindsay says his Hollywood film career was halted after a run-in with Weinstein, which he says led to him losing a role in Shakespeare in Love.

-- Harvard University announces it is stripping Weinstein of the Du Bois medal it gave him in 2014 for his contributions to African-American culture.
+- Harvard University strips Weinstein of the Du Bois medal it gave him in 2014 for his contributions to African-American culture.

 - Quentin Tarantino reveals he knew about Harvey Weinstein's alleged misconduct toward women for years.
 "I knew enough to do more than I did," the film director tells the New York Times.